Need Help with Food Addiction, Try OA!

 OA recommends getting a sponsor to guide you through the 12 steps, help you figure a food plan.
 It's like having a mentor showing you how the program works.
-This becomes a very important connection to start sharing your history related to your addiction.
+This becomes a very important connection to start the process of opening up about the addiction.

 Pick someone who has what you want, whether it's a happy attitude, weight loss, or a sense of healthy self-esteem that you want for yourself.